vicmoh/flutter_package_exporter/README.md

 For example, typing `make FILE=flutter_components`, the script will find all widgets that needs to be exported.
-It outputs a `flutter_components.dart` file containing all exported widgets.
+It creates exporter file `flutter_components.dart` containing all exported widgets.

 Below is the example output of the `flutter_components.dart`